California plaintiffs sue Chinese tech giant Tencent, alleging WeChat app is censoring and surveilling them

-The case is another sign of mounting scrutiny of WeChat, a popular communication tool in China that is also used by millions of Mandarin speakers around the globe.
-The Trump administration tried to ban the app last fall, saying it posed threats to national security because it collects “vast swaths” of data on users and offers the Chinese Communist Party an avenue for censoring or distorting information.

-A federal court issued a preliminary injunction halting that ban, in response to a separate plaintiff lawsuit saying the ban would harm their First Amendment rights.
+The case is another sign of the mounting scrutiny of WeChat, a popular communication tool in China that is also used by millions of Mandarin speakers around the globe.
+The Trump administration tried to ban the app in the fall, saying it posed threats to national security because it collects “vast swaths” of data on users and offers the Chinese Communist Party an avenue for censoring or distorting information.
+A federal court issued a preliminary injunction halting that ban, in response to a separate lawsuit saying the ban would harm plaintiffs’ First Amendment rights.

 In the latest lawsuit, filed in the Superior Court of California in Santa Clara County, the plaintiffs seek court injunctions to halt Tencent’s alleged actions and ask that the company be ordered to pay damages to compensate them for financial loss, emotional trauma and psychological stress.
+Tencent subsidiaries in the United States and Singapore are named as the defendants.

 Tencent’s behavior “chills constitutionally protected speech,” the plaintiffs, including six anonymous California residents and the nonprofit group Citizen Power Initiatives for China (CPIFC), wrote in the lawsuit.
 “Indeed, many WeChat users have told CPIFC that they feel real fear that the Party-state or its agents will retaliate against them or their family, and that, as a result, they self-censor — despite the fact that they live in California.”

-Tencent declined to comment on the lawsuit, pointing to past remarks the company has made about its WeChat operations, including that Tencent “operates in a complex regulatory environment, both in China and elsewhere" and complies "with local laws and regulations in the markets where we operate.”
+Tencent declined to comment on the lawsuit, pointing to past remarks the company has made about its WeChat operations, including that Tencent “operates in a complex regulatory environment, both in China and elsewhere,” and complies “with local laws and regulations in the markets where we operate.”

+Tencent is a large global company, with annual revenue of more than $50 billion.
+It is the world’s biggest online gaming company, with large ownership stakes in U.S. companies such as Epic Games.
+Last year, it led a consortium that bought 10 percent of Universal Music Group.

-The seventh plaintiff, CPIFC, helped organize the lawsuit, after spending nearly a year interviewing WeChat users in the United States.
-The group, which aims to promote a transition to democracy in China, started thinking about a lawsuit after hearing frequent complaints from WeChat users in China and the United States that they were being censored or locked out of their accounts after expressing criticism of China, Yang Jianli, a Chinese dissident and founder of the group, said in an interview.
+The seventh plaintiff, CPIFC, helped organize the lawsuit after spending nearly a year interviewing WeChat users in the United States.
+Yang Jianli, a Chinese dissident and founder of the group, said in an interview that CPIFC, which aims to promote a transition to democracy in China, started thinking about a lawsuit after hearing frequent complaints from WeChat users in China and the United States that they were being censored or locked out of their accounts after expressing criticism of China.

-Yang said he views the lawsuit as a more effective way to counter Tencent than Trump’s proposed ban, which he said could be difficult to pull off under U.S. law.
+Yang said he views the lawsuit as a more effective way to counter Tencent than the Trump administration’s proposed ban, which he said could be difficult to pull off under U.S. law.

 Wang, the son of Chinese political prisoner Wang Bingzhang, specializes in legal cases involving human rights in China.
-Also representing the plaintiffs are civil rights lawyer Paul L. Hoffman and half a dozen lawyers from the Lanier Law Firm of Houston, including Kenneth W. Starr, former independent counsel during the impeachment of President Bill Clinton.
+Also representing the plaintiffs are civil rights lawyer Paul L. Hoffman and half a dozen lawyers from the Lanier Law Firm in Houston, including Kenneth W. Starr, independent counsel during the impeachment of President Bill Clinton.

-Among other things, the lawsuit alleges that Tencent has turned over California WeChat user data and communications to Chinese authorities, censored and surveilled WeChat users in California, suspended and blocked their accounts after they’ve posted material critical of China, and profited by using their data and communications to improve the company’s censorship and surveillance algorithms.
+Among other things, the lawsuit alleges that Tencent has turned over California WeChat users’ data and communications to Chinese authorities, censored and surveilled WeChat users in the state, suspended and blocked their accounts after they have posted material critical of China, and profited by using their data and communications to improve the company’s censorship and surveillance algorithms.

 As on Facebook, WeChat users can send direct messages, chat in groups or post updates on their timelines.
 One plaintiff, who created a WeChat account using his U.S. phone number, said Tencent suspended his account after he posted “politically sensitive information.”
-Later, he was able to read other people’s timeline posts but he wasn’t able to post updates of his own.
+Later, he was able to read other people’s timeline posts but was not able to post updates of his own.

 WeChat also repeatedly shut down a chat group he helped set up with his fellow Chinese university alumni, the plaintiff said.
 One of his classmates, still living in China, said security agents there summoned him to discuss the group’s activities and asked him about the group’s overseas members, the lawsuit says.

-Another plaintiff, who works as a masseur, said his account was suspended for 42 days in early 2020 after he posted messages about the coronavirus pandemic.
-As a result he was unable to communicate with clients and lost about $500 a day in business.
+Another plaintiff, who works as a massage therapist, said his account was suspended for 42 days in early 2020 after he posted messages about the coronavirus pandemic.
+As a result he was unable to communicate with clients and lost about $500 a day in business, he said.
 A third plaintiff, who runs a jewelry business, said that after she made political comments on WeChat, she was locked out of a group she created to discuss jewelry with clients, causing her to lose business.

 Plaintiff No. 4 said some of her posts have prompted Tencent to send her warnings that “continued posting will lead to adverse actions being taken against her account.”
 For example, in 2020 “she received warnings against posting and forwarding content relating to the coronavirus pandemic,” the lawsuit says.
 And several of the chat groups to which she belongs have been suspended by WeChat “because of their content, which Tencent monitors, censors, and surveils,” the lawsuit says.

 Plaintiff No. 6 said he created a WeChat account using a U.S. phone number “because his understanding was that doing so would avoid censorship and surveillance.
 Yet, to his chagrin, that wasn’t true,” the lawsuit alleges.
 After posting “anti-CCP content,” his account has been suspended several times.
-And although it is currently unblocked, his friends and family in China can’t see his posts or messages.
+And although it is currently unblocked, his friends and family in China cannot see his posts or messages.
 “No notice was given to Doe Plaintiff 6 that his account was being treated this way,” the lawsuit says.

 The plaintiffs’ allegations are similar to those that WeChat users in North America shared with The Washington Post recently.
 Those users, too, complained of being censored and locked out of their U.S.-registered accounts after posting information critical of China.

-The lawsuit also cites research published last year by the University of Toronto’s Citizen Lab, showing that WeChat was subjecting overseas accounts to surveillance to train algorithms used to censor information in China.
+The lawsuit also cites research published last year by the University of Toronto’s Citizen Lab showing that WeChat was subjecting overseas accounts to surveillance to train algorithms used to censor information in China.

 “We show that files and images shared by WeChat users with accounts outside of China are subject to political surveillance, and this content is used to train and build up the censorship system that WeChat uses to censor China-registered users,” the Citizen Lab researchers wrote.